 Unable to move at full speed.
-While a creature is hampered, its movement Speed is halved.
+While a creature is hampered, its movement Speed is halved (so a creature with a Speed of 10 can only move 5 feet per AP).
+It must also divide the results of its Dash checks in half.